AlexsJones/status-board/README.md

 ## Quick start
 ```
 pip install -r requirements.txt
-pip install gunicorn #if you are on windows use a different container for running your flask site like twisted.
+pip install gunicorn //if you are on windows use a different container for running your flask site like twisted.
 ```
 Edit the config file to point to the sites you care about
 ```